-Ipsos’ Mystery Shopping provides brands with in-the-moment feedback on their service delivery, helping them drive improvement across all customer touchpoints.
+Ipsos' Mystery Shopping provides companies with in-the-moment feedback on their service delivery, helping them drive improvement across all customer touchpoints.

 Can you guarantee brand compliance across your business network?